Kanye West: Acting and filmmaking

 West made cameo appearances as himself in the films State Property 2 (2005) and The Love Guru (2008), and in an episode of the television show Entourage in 2007.
-West provided the voice for "Kenny West", a rapper, in the animated sitcom The Cleveland Show.
+West provided the voice for "Kenny West", a rapper, in the animated sitcom The Cleveland Show (2010–2012).
 In 2009, he starred in the Spike Jonze-directed short film We Were Once a Fairytale (2009), playing himself acting belligerently while drunk in a nightclub.
 West wrote, directed, and starred in the musical short film Runaway (2010), which heavily features music from My Beautiful Dark Twisted Fantasy.
 The film depicts a relationship between a man, played by West, and a half-woman, half-phoenix creature.

-In 2012, West wrote and directed another short film, titled Cruel Summer, which premiered at the 2012 Cannes Film Festival in a custom pyramid-shaped screening pavilion featuring seven screens constructed for the film.
-The film was inspired by the compilation album of the same name.
+In 2012, West co-directed another short film, along with Alexandre Moors, titled Cruel Summer, which premiered at the 2012 Cannes Film Festival in a custom pyramid-shaped screening pavilion featuring seven screens constructed for the film.
+The film was meant to tie in with the compilation album of the same name to be released later that year.
 West made a cameo appearance in the comedy Anchorman 2: The Legend Continues (2013) as a MTV News representative in the film's fight scene.
-In September 2018, West announced starting of film production company named Half Beast, LLC.
+In September 2018, West announced the starting of a film production company named Half Beast, LLC.
 A documentary shot over 21 years featuring footage of West's early days in Chicago through the death of his mother to his presidential run was announced to debut in 2021.
-Titled Jeen-Yuhs, it was acquired by Netflix for $30 million.
+Titled Jeen-Yuhs, it was acquired by Netflix for $30 million and released in 2022.

-Politics
+A documentary shot over six years with a billion-dollar budget was announced in 2024.
+Titled In Whose Name?, it was directed by Nico Ballesteros and was released on September 19, 2025.